zhaoyao91/n3h/packages/step-builder/README.md

 ## Conventions for Flow Step

-- each step has a name prefixed with 'flow' and flow name, such as `flow.$flow.$step`
+- each step has such a full name: `flow.$serviceName.$flowName.$stepName`
-- for the entry step, subscribe the topic of its name
+- for the entry step, subscribe the topic of its full name
-- for other steps, subscribe the topics it follows
+- for other steps, subscribe the message of some step it follows
-- for all subscriptions, use its name as queue group name
+- for all subscriptions, use its full name as queue group name
 - the topics a step emits are classified into 2 categories:
-  - `$name.ok(.*)?`
+  - `$fullName.ok(.*)?`
-  - `$name.failed(.*)?`
+  - `$fullName.failed(.*)?`

 ## API